Solution | Demand Forecast#

 Plug and play with your own data and parameter choices#

-To begin, you will need to create a new instance of the Demand Forecast Dataiku Application.
-This can be done by selecting the Dataiku Application from your instance home, and clicking Create App Instance.
+To begin, you will need to create a new instance of the Demand Forecast Dataiku application.
+You can do this by selecting the Dataiku application from your instance home, and clicking Create App Instance.

-Once the new instance has been created you can walk through the steps of the Application to add your data and select the analysis parameters to be run.
+Once you have created a new instance, you can walk through the steps of the application to add your data, and select the analysis parameters to run.
 Users of any skill level can experiment with multiple approaches to quickly find the parameters that best fit an organization’s needs.
-You could also instantiate multiple Demand Forecast projects to compare more easily your feature engineering and modeling approaches.
+You could also instantiate multiple Demand Forecast projects to compare your feature engineering and modeling approaches.

-Once we’ve built all elements of our Dataiku Application you can either continue to the Project View to explore the generated datasets or go straight to the dashboards and webApp to visualize the data.
-If you’re mainly interested in the visual components of this pre-packaged solution, feel free to skip over the next few sections
+Once you’ve built all elements of the Dataiku application, you can either continue to the Project View to explore the generated datasets or go straight to the dashboards and webapp to visualize the data.
+If you’re mainly interested in the visual components of this pre-packaged Solution, feel free to skip over the next few sections

-Under the Hood: How do we extract the necessary data to train a forecast model?#
+Under the hood: Extracting the necessary data to train a forecast model#

 Flow zone |